davidclaveau/lighthouse-web-notes/Week_2/Day_5/Getters_and_Setters.md

 # Getters and Setters

-* Getts and setters are special methods that are used to get the value of a property or set the value
+* `Get`ters and `Set`ters are special methods that are used to get the value of a property or set the value

 ```js
 class Pizza {